Fox (British and Irish TV channel)

 Fox (stylised as FOX) was a British pay television channel serving the United Kingdom and Ireland, owned by Fox Networks Group, a unit of Disney International Operations.
 It launched on 12 January 2004 as FX289, then changed its name to FX in April 2005 (similar to the American FX), and rebranded to FOX in January 2013.
 Featuring a mix of comedies and drama series, the channel's programming targeted adults from 18 to 35 years old.

 It was announced on 17 May 2021 that Fox would cease broadcasting in the UK and Ireland on 1 July 2021.
 Most of its content was moved to Star on Disney+.
 The channel ceased broadcasting as planned on that day.

 History

 FX289 (2004–05)

 The channel launched on 12 January 2004 branded as FX289, in reference to its Sky EPG number.
-In its early years, it mainly broadcast films from the 20th Century Studios library.
+In its early years, it mainly broadcast films from the 20th Century Fox library.